 With email, we’ve already learned all of the lessons about private messaging.
 It used to be that people would post their private email address all over the internet, handing it out to anyone who asked.
 This caused people to huge floods of spam messages all the time.
 We quickly learned to compartmentalize private messaging by giving out dedicated spam addresses to those un-trustworthy people, and keeping actual clean private accounts for the people we really want to privately communicate with.
 Furthermore, we’ve got dozens of other software programs and systems for mitigating and managing private messaging emails as well!
 I’ve got a contact form on my public website that already filters out robots and then sends me the email address that the sender wants to be contacted on.
 I can then decide which account I want to reply to them on based on how trustworthy they are and what type of conversation we’re initiating (business, sales, spam, etc.).

 In fact, the very first internet social network; usenet, actually used email for private messages.
 Each usenet post had an email address associated with it and you could just email the person if you wanted to send a private message.
 So simple!
 Of course, that didn’t have any way to really block bots from scraping all the email accounts, but still in a high-trust scenario, it makes a lot of sense.
+The Usenet culture was very much tilted towards keeping public messaging public though so taking conversations private via email was often frowned upon as it should be with the Fediverse.
 Also see: Federation and moderation: Usenet as the original decentralized social network — GNU MediaGoblin (libreplanet.org)

 Bundling can still be an option